Frequently Asked Questions (FAQ)

 Solution

 This seems to be a problem with particular versions of QGIS on a Mac.
 There is a page about the proj.db problem on the web.
+We have worked out a few possible solutions but there is no guarantee any of these will work:

-The possible solutions appear to be:
+The three possible solutions appear to be:

 - Open the Python console by going to